cllopes/reactathon/material/2_react/4_state/readme.md

 ## Initializing State

-For a component to use state it needs to first initialize it within the constructor by setting `this.state` to the initial object.
+For a component to use it's **state** it needs to first initialize it within the `constructor` by setting `this.state` to the initial state object.
 This is the only place `this.state` should be mutated directly.

-If you want to pre-populate the state with the initial set of props you can do so but make sure to call `super(props)` at the start of the constructor
+If you want to pre-populate the state with the initial values based on the first set of props you can do so but make sure to call `super(props)` at the start of the constructor.

 ```javascript 1.8
 constructor(props) {